RafaelSchubert/py-dician/README.md

 ### Logical comparisons

-You can compare two values to determine whether one is less than the other, or both are equal or different.
+You can compare two values to determine whether one is less than the other, or if both are either equal or different.
 The comparison yields `1` if true, or `0` if false.
-The compared values can be any combination of values and expressions, as long as they're comparable.

-The available operations are:
+The available comparisons are:
 - smaller than (`a < b`);
 - greater than (`a > b`);
 - equals to (`a = b`);
 - smaller than or equal to (`a <= b`);
 - greater than or equal to (`a >= b`);
 - not equal to (`a <> b`);

+The compared values can be any combination of values and expressions, as long as they're comparable.

 The logical comparison operators have a higher precedence than any of the arithmetical operations.
 For instance, `1 + 1 = 2` means _"is `1 + 1` equals to `2`?"_, and is executed as `(1 + 1) = 2`.
 On the other hand, `2 < 3 + 1 = 0` is executed as `(2 < (3 + 1)) = 0`.